Skip to Main Content

 What Causes Foundation Cracks?

-In most cases, water is the #1 culprit.
+In most cases, water is the main cause of foundation cracks.
 Changes in soil moisture can cause the soil and underlying components to shrink or swell, leading to movements below the foundation.
 Other reasons that make your home’s foundation susceptible to damage include:

 Warning Signs of Foundation Issues

 Most foundation problems in Virginia Beach, VA, manifest physically.
-Some signs are subtle, while others are visible and obvious.
+Some signs are subtle, while others are visible.
 When carrying out foundation repair inspections, look out for the following signs:

 • Cracks in ceiling and walls